joedefen/MoveWindow/README.md

 # MoveWindow (a.k.a. mvwin)
-This script moves windows between monitors for:
+This script moves windows between monitors for these Linux desktop environments (DEs):
-- XFCE4 (which provides no shortcuts for doing so)
+- **XFCE4** (which provides no shortcuts for doing so)
-- KDE/Plasma (where the built-in moves are not too smart)
+- **KDE/Plasma** (where the built-in moves are not too smart), but looks rather lousy when Compositor is running)
+- **Mate**
-- Mate
+- **Cinnamon**
-- other linux desktops but w/o adjustment for its panels
+- *perhaps* other linux desktops but w/o adjustment for its panels

-It requires python 3.4 or later.
+When `mvwin` moves a window, it is force fit into the destination monitor w/o overlapping its panels (unless fullscreen);
+this will reduce its size if needed.

+If the window is fullscreen or maximized horizotonally or vertically, `mvwin` preserves those attributes in the move;
+so, sometimes windows are enlarged when moved.

+**Caveats.** The underlying commands (i.e., xrandr, xwininfo, wmctrl and xdotool) are all hacks that only mostly work, and their defects vary between window managers.
+If the window is maximized horizontally and/or vertically, the movement is more likely to be faulty than when not maximized.
+Imperfect movements are minimized for each DE with custom workarounds, but there are a few imperfections w/o a known workaround.

+## X-Windows is Required
+Your DE must be **running under X** (not Wayland).

 ## Usage
 ```